Hazelfire/thesis/index.md

 (REPL) for their interfaces.
 One very stark example of this is HOL-Light, which you interact with by opening up the OCaml REPL (a general purpose ML based functional programming language) and loading the HOL library.
-All Ocaml is available to you alongside the HOL library.
+All OCaml is available to you alongside the HOL library.
 Although this is rather primitive, modern ITP interfaces such as Isabelle/jEdit and CoqIDE usually offer only a small layer of abstraction over a REPL for their own languages.